ChuckHill2/ChuckHill2.Utilities/Source/ChuckHill2.Utilities/Logging.md

-# ChuckHill2.Log: Yet Another Logging API
+\page LoggingMD Yet Another Logging API
-A thin wrapper around System.Diagnostics.Trace that extends its functionality.
-This minimizes the usage learning curve.
+A thin wrapper around System.Diagnostics.Trace that extends its functionality and minimizes the usage learning curve.

-# Purpose
+## Purpose
 Write logging events to an output destination for purposes of support AFTER the product has been released to customers.

-# What is logging?
+## What is logging?
 In a clear way, logging is just a fancy word to define a process of writing down everything an application does.

-# Terminology
+## Terminology
 * **Log Event** - The message to be sent to one or more listeners.
 It contains a user-message plus other event properties.
 * **Severity Level** - Log events are partitioned by how bad (aka severe) the action is.
 * **Listener** - A listener is an output destination for the log event.
 * **Event/Trace Source** - The identifier for a code module or service.

-# Severity Levels
+## Severity Levels
 * **Critical** - The action failed badly and the application/service will be terminated.
 * **Error** - The action failed and the operation will not continue.
 * **Warning** - The action failed but recovered and will continue.
 * **Information** - The action status.
 Should be used for high level actions only.
 * **Verbose** - Detailed action status.
 For low-level action details.
 Should be enabled for debugging only as it will be a performance hit.

-## SourceLevels vs TraceLevel vs TraceEventType enums
+### SourceLevels vs TraceLevel vs TraceEventType enums
 * SourceLevels - The bit-wise filter of logging events that are allowed to be written where:
     - Off - Writing to this source is disabled.
     - Critical - Only critical events are written.
 All others are thrown out.